 - Clarify what’s in your power to do.
 Can you:

 - redistribute roles based on team members’ strengths?

 - offer safe space for people to get it off their chest?

 - give other channels of communication between the “belligerents”? for example, communication through Slack, if they cannot talk to each other, or encourage more face-to-face communication, when misunderstandings arise from written communication.

 - replace irreconcilable members of the team on areas which are essential for the project’s success?

-4. If the organisation has training opportunities, offer to the members of the team to go to inter-personal and communication trainings.
+4. If the organisation has training opportunities, offer to the members of the team to go to communication or conflict management trainings.